Azets Logo

 • Recognise revenue in your accounts as/when a good or service is provided to the customer

-The key point of this standard is to consider what your business has promised to deliver to its customers, and what it is providing them.
+The key point of this standard is to consider what your business has promised to deliver to its customers and what it is providing them.
 The price for those individual elements can then be calculated and the revenue relating to them can be recognised accordingly.

-If we buy a mobile phone contract, we could get a handset and a 24 month data plan paying £30 per month.
+Under current UK GAAP: If we buy a mobile phone contract, we could get a handset and a 24 month data plan paying £30 per month.
 Under current UK accounting, it's likely that the provider might recognise £30 per month for that contract and spread it equally over the 24 months.

-We are here to help
+We’re here to help

 Get in touch